Month 5, Week 2

 - Thumbs are lower maintenance, because babies know how to find them in the dark.
 Some babies cry in the middle of the night when the pacifier falls out.

-- As long as your child gives up her habit before her permanent teeth come in, her smile should be fine.
+- As long as your child gives up their habit before their permanent teeth come in, their smile should be fine.

 Your Baby's Development This Week